-When ‘Kemanche Rouben’ visited Los Angeles in 1969 to play a concert, little did the young boy, Armen Arslanian realise that 50 years later he would be reminded of that childhood memory as part of the Armenian Heritage Project for Bangladesh.
+When ‘Kemanche Rouben’ visited Buenos Aires in 1969 to play a concert, little did the young boy, Armen Arslanian realise that 50 years later he would be reminded of that childhood memory as part of the Armenian Heritage Project for Bangladesh.

 The Armenian Church Warden of Bangladesh vividly remembers Rouben visiting his family home:

 “I was only around 9 or 10 years old, I remember him and that peculiar musical instrument.
 At that age you don’t really know or understand the meaning of such an experience but my parents ensured I listened to what he was playing.
 It is remarkable to think that in the 1930s he had visited the Armenian Church in Dhaka to play a concert for the local Armenian community.
 Now, I am Warden of that very church and through the generosity of our Heritage Project contributors, I find myself being reminded of a moment from my very early childhood time that I had no idea would connect me to my future responsibilities of the Armenian Church in Dhaka.”

 Karakhanian was a native of Baku, previously in Russia, and learned to play the Kamanche at the age of six.
 His teacher was his grandfather, a Russian troubadour known as Sanan.

 When Karakhanian was 10 years of age, he appeared in his first concert in Tiflis, for an audience that included a number of dignitaries.

 The mayor of Tiflis praised the young musician to the last of the Russian Tzars, Nicholas II and Karakhanian appeared in St. Petersburg during the celebration of the 300th anniversary of the Romanoff reign in Russia.